Intermittent fasting is as effective as counting calories, new study finds

 Another feature of the study was that both weight-loss groups had regular counseling with dieticians in which they learned about "healthy food choices" and learned cognitive behavioral strategies to prevent themselves from regaining the weight.

+He says his patients often tell him they aren't successful when they try time-restricted eating.

-Gilden points to the results of another trial that did not find time restricted eating led to meaningful weight loss over the course of 12 weeks compared to eating throughout the day.
+Gilden points to the results of another trial that that found time-restricted eating didn't lead to meaningful weight loss over the course of 12 weeks.
 In that study, he points out there was no dietary counseling and support.

 In the study, those who did time-restricted eating and calorie counting had "moderately high adherence" throughout the course of the yearlong study.